For outdoor thrill seekers, Australia is a wonderland of rugged terrain and dramatic topography. Time to grab your boots and plan your next trek.

 The work of millennia, these astonishing sandstone pillars were once, according to Aboriginal legend, three beautiful women forbidden from inter-tribal marriages to the men they loved.
 A tribal elder turned them into stone to protect them but, after dying in battle himself, was unable to restore them to human form.
 Here they stand to this day, their geology so magnificently full of life that the origin of the myth is easily understandable.

-The trail to the sisters leads you through forest as old as the dinosaurs and past some of the most stunning formations you’ll ever see.
+The trail to the sisters leads you through the forest as old as the dinosaurs and past some of the most stunning formations you’ll ever see.

 Coastal Track, Noosa National Park